greydanus/greydanus.github.io/2022-04-12-studying-growth.markdown

 ### Footnotes
 [^fn0]: In this post, we will use "growth rules" to refer to the rules governing how each cell interacts with its neighbors.
 [^fn1]: Trunk, Gerard V. "[A problem of dimensionality: A simple example](https://ieeexplore.ieee.org/document/4766926)."
 IEEE Transactions on pattern analysis and machine intelligence 3 (1979): 306-307.
+[^fn2]: And his student Hilde
+[^fn3]: Out only interference is to convert growin regions to mature regions and mature regions to frozen regions every 160 steps.
+This causes the system to move on to the next unit of growth.

 <!-- _Now two organisms are exactly alike.
 Each grows and develops in a unique fashion within the limits that its environment permits.
 Every species, however, has its own way of growing, and each has its own rate of growth.
 The range of variations is overwhelming.
 In as little as three months, for example, one of the grasses native to tropical Ceylon, a bamboo, may shoot up to a height of 120 feet, as tall as a 12-story building, by growing at an average rate of 16 inches a day.
 A eucalyptus native to Uganda has been known to grow 45 feet in two years, whereas dwarf ivy generally grows one inch a year.
 The majestic sequoia of California, which starts out as a seed weighing only one three-thousandth of an ounce, may end up 270 feet tall, with a base diameter of 40 feet and a weight estimated at 6,200 tons.
 It takes more than 1,000 years for the sequoia to achieve the feat of multiplying 600 billion times in mass._